SheezaAlam/rust-learning-journey/README.md

 - Evolve this into a **beginner-friendly crash course** with practice questions and exercises.

 > *This repo focuses on learning and teaching fundamentals.
 Advanced, production-grade protocol projects will live in a separate repository later.*

----

-Here’s a polished, professional-style `README.md` you can drop at the root of **rust-learning-journey**.
-It treats the repo as a self-contained crash course (lessons + practice) without mentioning your protocol-dev goals.

----

-# Rust Learning Journey

 A structured, code-driven walkthrough of the Rust programming language.
 This repository documents a progressive study path—starting from installation and the Rust toolchain, moving through language fundamentals, and culminating in intermediate topics and hands-on exercises.